jsm8989/vesicles_iii/lab_notes.md

 A general space for writing about things in the lab.
 Will likely be messy.
-Some (not super standard) abbreviations: MF = microfluidic, BF = bright field.
+Some (not super standard) abbreviations: MF = microfluidic, BF = bright field, EF = electroformation.
 Notes from Michaelmas were much less frequent.

 ### 27/10/21
 - Had initial meeting with Pietro and Guil